Mycoplasma Hominis - Cause, Symptoms, Testing & Treatment

 4. Trichomonas vaginalis: Trichomonas vaginalis is a protozoan parasite that causes trichomoniasis, a common STI.
 It infects the urogenital tract and can cause symptoms such as vaginal itching, abnormal discharge, and pain during urination or sexual intercourse.

 5. Gardnerella vaginalis: Gardnerella vaginalis is a bacterium that can cause bacterial vaginosis (BV), a common vaginal infection.
-Symptoms may include abnormal vaginal discharge, itching, and a foul odour.
+Symptoms may include abnormal vaginal discharge, itching, and a foul odor.

 What are the complications of Mycoplasma hominis